AlynxZhou/hexo-theme-aria/README.md

 	9. Custom Theme Color And Tags Color:

-		Theme color `color` will be used in some browsers' title bar like Android Chrome, by default it's theme's dark.
+		Theme color `color` will be used in header and footer background, and also in some browsers' title bar like Android Chrome, by default it's theme's dark.
 Tags Color `tags_color` is a list and post tags will use it in a loop.
 Because color starts with `#`, you need to use double quote to prevent YAML from making it a comment.
 If you are not sure, don't change here.

 	10. Google Site Verification: